gratipay/gratipay.com/www/about/policies/terms-of-service.md

-  1. Export Controls: You hereby represent and warrant that (i) you are not located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a “terrorist supporting” country;
+  1. Export Controls: You hereby represent and warrant that (i) you are not located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a "terrorist supporting" country;
 and (ii) you are not listed on any U.S. Government list of prohibited or restricted parties.